 Link to the Manoir d’Auvray page on the Sarthe Tourism website

-I hope that with all this, I have made you want to visit Le Mans, and if you also have your own top addresses and tips for this destination, don’t hesitate to share them in the comments below!
+I hope that with all this I’ve made you want to visit Le Mans, and if you also have your own favorite addresses and tips for this destination, don’t hesitate to share them in the comments below!

-Photo credits: Nicolas Diolez Photos not copyright-free, photographer's authorization mandatory before any use
+Photo credits: Nicolas Diolez Photos are not royalty-free, photographer authorization mandatory before any use